There are two ways of applying for asylum:

 - You must be able to prove that you have been persecuted because of either your race, religion, nationality, political opinion, or membership in a particular social group.

-What we do with affirmative asylum applications filed with USCIS:
+What our immigration attorney Arizona office does with affirmative asylum applications filed with USCIS:

 - We will meet with you and listen to what happened to you in your home country that made you want to leave.
 We will explain the requirements to you and tell you whether you have a good case or weak case.

 - We advise you on how to present the facts in your case so as to best meet the requirements for asylum and advise you what personal evidence we need from you.

 - Then we prepare a good asylum application, assemble your evidence, research and prepare country conditions reports that support the basis for your fear in your application, and write a good letter on your behalf that explains your facts and cites to asylum case law that supports your eligibility for asylum.